 Table of Contents

-How to Open Multiple Images as Layers in Photoshop: Load Files Into Stack
+How to Add/Open Multiple Images in Photoshop

 This method is useful when you’re starting a new project and you want to open all the images in one fell swoop.
-I’ve used this method when creating simple stop motion videos.
+I’ve used this method when creating simple stop-motion videos.
 It’s a lot quicker than opening 25 or 50 files individually!

 The only hard part about this method is remembering where to find the command.
 Go to File in the menu bar, and hover over Scripts near the bottom of the menu.
 Choose Load Files Into Stack from the fly-out menu.